davidluzgouveia/kanji-data/README.md

 Many of these fields can be `null` so be weary of that.
 For instance, there are entries that don't exist in WaniKani, or that are not part of the JLPT sets, so those fields will be `null`.

+## Browse

+You can also browse the contents of `kanji-jouyou.json` using [this page](https://davidluzgouveia.github.io/kanji-data/index.html)

 ## References

 All of the data comes from the following sources: